 This easy dry rub Roast Chicken is a taste thrill for those who like their chicken highly seasoned.
-It is infused with simple aromatic flavors such as thyme, paprika, Black pepper, Onion powder, Garlic powder, Cayenne pepper and more.
+It is made with a whole chicken and infused with different seasonings.
 This results in a flavorful, juicy, and tasty Chicken and it will bring everyone to the dinner table quickly.

-This is a perfect recipe for Thanksgiving, Christmas or other festive seasons.
-However, you don’t need to wait for these seasons to come to enjoy this roasted Chicken, you can surprise your family or friends by making this for them for a weekend dinner or simply make it any time you feel like.
+This is a perfect recipe for Thanksgiving, Christmas, or other festive seasons.
+However, you don’t need to wait for these seasons to come to enjoy this roasted Chicken, you can surprise your family or friends by making this for them for a weekend dinner or simply make it any time you feel like it.
 It’s one of those dinners that just hits the spot.
-It’s comforting and delicious!
+It’s comforting and delicious.

 How to roast a whole chicken to achieve an evenly cooked and perfectly moist result

 This is a very simple recipe that everybody should have in their repertoire, however, there are some tips that everybody should know:

 - First, let the chicken rest for about 15 to 20 minutes at room temperature before you do anything to it.
 In this way, the Chicken will be able to withstand the heat of the oven which will, in turn, help you achieve a well-roasted Chicken.

 - Secondly, remove the giblets – neck, gizzard, heart inside the Cavity of the Chicken.
 I don’t discard these, I usually season them and grill them with chicken, and sometimes, I use them for my stock.

 - Thirdly, it’s very important to pat your chicken dry with a paper towel before spicing it. ”Moisture and crispy” do not go together.
 The more moisture you draw out of the skin, the crispier it’s going to get.
 If the Chicken is wet, then you should expect that the skin will not turn out crispy after roasting.